Bowl Me Over

 Do you have to skim foam from the top of the jam?

-No you don't, it's really personal preference.
-It's a prettier presentation without the foam topping the sealed jars, but it doesn't hurt a bit.
+No it's not necessary to skin the foam off the top of the jam.
+It's really personal preference.
+It's a prettier presentation without the foam topping the sealed jars, but it doesn't hurt and it is edible.

 Homemade Peach Jam piled on a bagel.
 Peach jam recipe has step by step instructions how to make peach jam.